 Founded in 1971 by the offer of an annual gift from the Weed Society of New South Wales.
-Awarded annually on the recommendation of the Sciences Discipline Leader to the undergraduate student who presents the best essay in the area of Weed Science, provided that the candidate's work is of sufficient merit.
+Awarded annually on the recommendation of the Crop and Food Systems research group leader to the undergraduate student who presents the best essay in the area of Weed Science, provided that the candidate's work is of sufficient merit.
 Value: \$100